The funny thing about “brand resistant” audiences

 Sometimes companies will hear this from customers in market research or in the field, and they'll believe it.
 They shouldn't.

 It may seem paradoxical, but for "brand resistant" audiences like clinicians and researchers, being intentional and focused around your brand is vital, whether you're working on an ad campaign or any other type of communications.
+Because those who say they are immune to branding really just respond to brands in a different and more subtle way.

 1 - Branding is not just about marketing or advertising.